Chrislyu1254824740/saolie/README.md

 When the grid without thunder is clicked, it will display all the thunder number in the 8 grids around the grid, and the player can judge the location of the thunder through this number, so the calculation of the thunder number around is also very important.

+# Current status of software

+So far our project has been relatively simple， we still have a lot of unfinished features like leaderboards.Considering that Minesweeper is a classic game, we will continue to improve it in the future to attract more users.

+# Future plan

+1. Multiplayer Modes: Adding multiplayer modes to Minesweeper would allow players to compete against each other in real-time.
+This could involve adding features like leaderboards and matchmaking to connect players of similar skill levels.
+2. More Customization Options: Providing more customization options for players, such as the ability to change the theme, difficulty level, and game board size, would make the game more engaging and appealing to players.
+3. Virtual Reality Integration: Introducing virtual reality technology to Minesweeper would provide a more immersive gaming experience for players.
+This could involve creating a 3D game board and allowing players to interact with the game using hand gestures and other physical movements.
+4. Cross-Platform Play: Enabling cross-platform play would allow players on different devices to play together.